caktus/django-project-template/docs/updates.rst

 Motivation for the Changes
 --------------------------

-A new Salt version 2015.5 was recently released with some deprecations as well as backwards incompatible changes.
+A new Salt version 2015.5 was released with some deprecations as well as backwards incompatible changes.
 The project template has also been slow to adapt to changes needed for Ubuntu 14.04.
 Recent deployment failures also pointed to a need for more control and stability around the versions of Salt and the related states used to provision our servers.

 What Changed
 ------------